'City in transition': New York vies to turn page on pandemic

 Hospitals overflowed with patients and corpses.
 Refrigerated trailers served as temporary morgues, and tents were set up in Central Park as a COVID-19 ward.
 New York's hectic streets fell quiet, save for ambulance sirens and nightly bursts of cheering from apartment windows for health care workers.

-Large swaths of the country and world are also starting to get back to normal after a crisis blamed for 3.4 million deaths globally, including more than 587,000 in the U.S.
+Large swaths of the country and world are also moving toward normal after a crisis blamed for 3.4 million deaths globally, including more than 587,000 in the U.S.

 Las Vegas casinos are returning to 100% capacity and no social distancing requirements.
 Disneyland in California opened up late last month after being shuttered for more than 400 days.
 Massachusetts this week announced that all virus restrictions will expire Memorial Day weekend.